How to Winterize Your DogUpdated: December 17, 2023

 "Small dogs, in particular, are susceptible to cold temps because they have a relatively high ratio of body surface to body weight."

 In many parts of the country, people are feeling the first stings of winter.
 Early morning commuters are already scraping frost off their windshields while furnaces blast around the neighborhood.

-And as old man winter has steadily been approaching, most of us have completed our winterizing checklist: storm doors and windows on, buy new snow tires, wrap the AC unit, and put the BBQ and lawn furniture away.
+And as old man winter has steadily been approaching, most of us have completed our winterizing checklist: storm doors and windows on, buy new snow tires, wrap the AC unit, & put the BBQ and lawn furniture away.

 But what about our furry best friends?
 Don’t forget about them!